docksal/katacoda-tutorials/README.md

-# katacoda-tutorials
-Docksal tutorials on Katacoda
+# Docksal tutorials on Katacoda